 It is no secret that these machines are expensive hovering between $360 and $600++ depending on the model and color.

 But fear not, you do not have to pay the full retail price to own a Vitamix.
 If you’re patient enough to look around, you can find great deals on Amazon.

 I’m talking about refurbished blenders here.

 What is refurbished?

 The term refurbished refers to items (usually returned for any specific reason) that are restored to a nearly brand new condition that meets the quality standards of the manufacturer.

 The reason is apparent; they don’t want anything to go to waste so rather than throwing away their product.
-They repair it, give it their seal of approval and sell it again at a lower cost.
+They repair it, give it a seal of approval, and sell it again at a lower cost.